OpenVoiceOS/ovos-installer/README.md

 ## Automated install

-The installer supports a non-interactive *(automated)* process of installation by using a scenario file, this file must be created under `~/.config/ovos-installer/` directory and should be named `scenario.yaml`.
+The installer supports a non-interactive *(automated)* process of installation by using a scenario file, this file must be created under the `~/.config/ovos-installer/` directory and should be named `scenario.yaml`.

-Here is an example of scenario to install Open Voice OS within Docker containers on a Raspberry Pi 4B with default skills and GUI support.
+Here is an example of a scenario to install Open Voice OS within Docker containers on a Raspberry Pi 4B with default skills and GUI support.

 ```shell
 mkdir -p ~/.config/ovos-installer